pmigoku/cybersecurity-public/Class-prep.md

 # Deploy Student Ranges
+Drop a message in the cctc sec-team slack to let them know your deploying a class.

 1. Get a class roster and put first name and last name into a CSV. see [students.csv](./students.csv)